Juicy heart shaped strawberries have much more to offer beyond sweetness and flavour.

-For full nutrition and flavour buy fresh strawberries.
-They need to be firm, plump, have a deep red color, and have green caps and with a light fragrance.
+For full nutrition and flavour, buy fresh strawberries.
+They need to be firm, plump, have a deep red colour, and have green caps and with a light fragrance.

-Strawberries, once picked, do not ripen further so do not pick those that are dull in color or have green or yellow patches as they are well be sour.
+Strawberries, once picked, do not ripen further so do not pick those that are dull in colour or have green or yellow patches as they will be sour.

 Small strawberries are sweeter and more flavourful.
 Eat your strawberries as soon as possible.

 If buying strawberries in a pack, check the package to make sure that there are no signs of mould.
 Even if there is one moulded strawberry do not buy them.
 Research has shown that moulds are linked to health problems and even cancer.
 Fruits and vegetables with high moisture content can be contaminated below the surface. http://www.foodreference.com/html/mold-on-food.html